 - IVC filters

-The Austin products liability attorneys at The Law Offices of George Salinas can determine whether or not a product defect likely caused your injuries and if appropriate, can take the necessary and appropriate legal action.
+The Austin products liability attorneys at George Salinas Injury Lawyers can determine whether or not a product defect likely caused your injuries and if appropriate, can take the necessary and appropriate legal action.

 Class Action Lawsuits